 You arrive at the airport for your overnight direct flight to Tokyo.

 This morning we visit Tokyo’s Asakusa district.
 Full of traditional small houses and shops, it’s a unique insight into the Tokyo of a hundred years ago.
-A scenic boat trip then takes us down the Arakawa River to Ginza, widely recognised as one of the world’s most luxurious shopping destinations.
+We will then transfer by boat down the Sumida River to Ginza, widely recognised as one of the world’s most luxurious shopping destinations.
 It’s brimming with ultra-modern department stores, boutiques, restaurants and coffee houses.
 Your afternoon is free to shop, explore, or perhaps indulge in some fascinating people-watching.

 Another option is to head to the Tokyo National Museum, just a few stops on the metro.
 Here you’ll find the world’s largest collection of Japanese art, with pottery, painting and prints, textiles, fashion and oriental antiquities.

-Saying goodbye to Tokyo we drive towards Mt.
-Fuji, probably Japan’s most instantly recognisable sight.
+Saying goodbye to Tokyo we drive towards Mount Fuji, probably Japan’s most instantly recognisable sight.
 Fringed by thick forests and a crescent-shaped ring of shimmering lakes, we are presented with one of the world’s greatest and most spectacular views.
 We visit two of these beautiful lakes to give you the best chance of appreciating and enjoying the stunning panorama from two different angles – and some of life’s most amazing photo opportunities.
 Our first stop is at Lake Kawaguchi, well known to the Japanese but as yet undiscovered by most foreign visitors.
-Next we head south to explore the fascinating mountain resort of Hakone, taking a trip by aerial gondola up the steep mountainside to see the Owakudani ‘Boiling Valley’.
-Aptly named and almost primeval in nature, the entire slope steams with a myriad of hot volcanic vents.
-Descending to the smooth dark blue waters of Lake Ashi, we take a cruise on a rather unusual Japanese version of an early 19th century pirate ship.
-From here, especially on a clear day, the views of Mt.
-Fuji are one of the world’s greatest panoramas.
+Next we head south to explore the fascinating mountain resort of Hakone.
+Descending to the smooth dark blue waters of Lake Ashi, we take a cruise on a rather unusual Japanese version of an early 19th-century pirate ship.
+From here, especially on a clear day, the views of Mt Fuji are one of the world’s greatest panoramas.

-Arriving at the four-star Prince Hakone Hotel, we stay for one night with breakfast.
+Arriving at the four-star Hakone Hotel, we stay for one night with breakfast and dinner.
 The entire area here is geo-thermally active, and provides the perfect opportunity to try one of Japan’s unmissable experiences – bathing in an ‘onsen’, a hot spring at our very own hotel.

 This morning we travel to Hiroshima on Japan’s iconic gleaming white bullet train.
 With reclining seats, plenty of legroom, air conditioned comfort and speeds up to 189 mph, this is an incomparable way to travel.
 Arriving at lunchtime, we’re on our way to one of the country’s most distinctive views on the nearby small island of Miyajima.
 A huge red ‘Torii’ gate sits just offshore; widely celebrated, at high tide it appears to float between the sea and sky.
 This popular little island is easy to explore on foot.
 It has a relaxed holiday atmosphere, lots of interesting shops and a covered market.
-Returning to Hiroshima, we stay the night at the four-star ANA Crowne Plaza and this evening sample a typical Hiroshima okonomiyaki dinner which will further increase your appreciation of traditional Japanese food.
+Returning to Hiroshima, we stay for two nights at the four-star ANA Crowne Plaza or the four-star superior Sheraton Hiroshima, with breakfast.